redrookie/projeto_labMoveis/README.md

-Group project from the mobile development class, 2019.1 (UFF)
+Group project for the mobile development class, 2019.1 (UFF)

 Project done in Corona SDK with other 3 classmates.